LIFEHUBBER

 What appears notable

-Based on the official materials, the main point of interest is how much of the computer-use stack is gathered in one place: virtual computers, local and cloud options, agent SDKs, model configuration, benchmarks, and MCP server support.
+Based on the official materials, what readers may want to notice is how much of the computer-use stack is gathered in one place: virtual computers, local and cloud options, agent SDKs, model configuration, benchmarks, and MCP server support.

 Before using